What is the National Police Misconduct News Feed?

 What is the news feed good for?

 The debate over police misconduct has always suffered from a lack of publicly available information.
-This is an effort to address that problem by giving people the tools they need to analyze the scope of police misconduct in the U.S.
+This is an effort to address that problem by giving people the information they need to analyze the scope of police misconduct in the U.S.

 This project is not helpful; why don’t you close it down?